Constructive Sale Calculator

 Constructive sale tax trigger.

-Calculate constructive sale tax trigger from position value, basis, and hedge percentage.
-Enter cost basis and hedge locks in for an instant result.
+Calculate constructive sale tax trigger from position value, cost basis, and the percentage of the position locked in by an offsetting hedge.

 What this tool does